-The consolidated financial statements include the accounts of Mediacom Broadband and its subsidiaries.
+The consolidated financial statements include the accounts of MCC and its subsidiaries.
 All significant intercompany transactions and balances have been eliminated.
 The preparation of the consolidated financial statements in conformity with generally accepted accounting principles in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-The accounting estimates that require management's most difficult and subjective judgments include assessment and valuation of intangibles, useful lives of property, plant and equipment and the valuation of programming liabilities.
+The accounting estimates that require management's most difficult and subjective judgments include: assessment and valuation of intangibles, accounts receivable allowance, useful lives of property, plant and equipment, share-based compensation, and the recognition and measurement of income tax assets and liabilities.
 Actual results could differ from those and other estimates.
-Effective January 1, 2006, the Company adopted SFAS No. 123(R), "Share-Based Payment" ("SFAS No. 123(R)") (see Note 10).
+Effective January 1, 2006, the Company adopted SFAS No. 123(R), "Share-Based Payment" ("SFAS" No. 123(R)") (See Note 8).